jschulberg/Federalist-Papers-NLP/EDA.md

 Unsurprisingly, the word *state/states* and *government* appear more than almost any others.
-At the time, Hamilton, Madison, and Jay were arguing for the dissolution of The Articles of Confderation, the governing document for early America, which ceded immense power to the states.
+At the time, Hamilton, Madison, and Jay were arguing for the dissolution of The Articles of Confederation, the governing document for early America, which ceded immense power to the states.
 Most of the purpose of the Constitution was to shift power from the states to the Federal Government.

 Next, we will look at the lengths of each document using a violin plot.
 Violin plots are similar to boxplots, but can be a bit more visually descriptive by helping show you volume of documents by length.